Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

-Among the 4 baselines, Februus is the most related to our filtering defenses since it mitigates Trojan attacks via input purification.
+Among the baselines, Februus is the most related to our filtering defenses since it mitigates Trojan attacks via input purification.
 It uses GradCAM \cite{selvaraju2017grad} to detect regions in an input image $x$ that may contain triggers.
 Then, it removes all pixels in the suspected regions and generates new ones via inpainiting.
-The inpainted image is expected to contain no trigger and is sent to $\Classifier$ to predict as normal.
+The inpainted image is expected to contain no trigger and is fed to $\Classifier$ instead of $x$.